14 Ways to do Las Vegas Right (and Cheap!)

 3. Eat off the strip

 Again, Vegas doesn’t have to be nearly as expensive as it seems.
-Grab a nice, sit-down dinner off the strip for under $10, or even pick up fast food a few blocks away.
-The buffets in Las Vegas are a must for many, but save money on your other meals by eating away from the scene.
+Grab a nice, sit-down dinner off the strip for under $10-15, or even pick up fast food a few blocks away.
+The buffets in Las Vegas are a must for many, and they definitely provide good bang for your buck.
+If you’re considering how to do Vegas cheap, save money on your other meals by eating away from the scene.

 4. Bring a sweater, even in the summer

 Even (especially?) when it’s 110 degrees Fahrenheit, don’t forget your sweater.
-Hotels and casinos are air conditioned up the wazoo, so prevent Antarctic frostbite by layering up.
+Air conditioning at hotels and casinos can make you feel like you’re in Antarctica, so prevent frostbite by layering up.

 5. Go sightseeing around the world